 - In measuring the distance between the cone and the front bumper of the vehicle, it is very important to be consistent in your measurements.
 Measure the distance from the cone to the bumper by placing the yardstick on top of the cone, with the 1" increments on the yardstick starting at the end toward the vehicle.
 Read the distance where the yardstick crosses the outside of the cone.
 Measurements are rounded up.
 If you measure 8 1/4" or 8 3/4", it should be recorded as 9" on the score sheet. - The vehicle should make only one full stop.
-Additional full stops are penalized and 25 points are deducted for each additional stop. - The penalty assessed for each transmission shift into reverse is 5 points. - Turn signals are optional. - If the driver enters the obstacle out of order, fails to stop at the cone in the manner required, or in any other way fails to complete the obstacle as designed mark it as 'did not complete obstacle as designed' on the score sheet.
+Additional full stops are penalized and 25 points are deducted for each additional stop. - If the driver enters the obstacle out of order, fails to stop at the cone in the manner required, or in any other way fails to complete the obstacle as designed mark it as 'did not complete obstacle as designed' on the score sheet.